dhinakg/parse_config_tex/README.md

 should now have the module in .env/lib/pythonX.X/site-packages/rbits/...

 should by available to any python script while in this virtual environment
+note: to leave the virtual environment use `deactivate`

 command descriptions:
 `python -m venv .env`     create python virtual environment named .env